UHD 770 Overview

 |Horizon Zero Dawn (1280x720 Low Settings)||27||33||+22.2%|

-Despite Alder Lake’s graphical improvement, AMD’s APUs still best Intel’s by an impressive average of 15.3%.
+Despite Alder Lake’s graphical improvement over Intel’s 11th-gen, AMD’s APUs still best Intel’s by an impressive average of 15.3%.

 There’s no doubt that Intel’s integrated graphics have improved since last generation, but even so UHD 770 graphics aren’t enough to warrant a purchase in and of themselves.
 Unless you’re content running games at sub-60 frames per second, you’d do a lot better opting for one of AMD’s APUs like the Ryzen 5 3400G, Ryzen 5 5600G or Ryzen 7 5700G if you simply can’t find an affordable graphics card.